 All training hyperparameters, dataset preprocessing steps, and model configurations are documented in the GitHub repository.
 The LoRA adapter weights are publicly available on HuggingFace Hub for direct use or further fine-tuning.

-LoRA Efficiency: The parameter-efficient fine-tuning approach worked exactly as intended โ the model adapted to the bug-fixing task in ~1 hour on a T4 GPU, with only a small fraction of parameters updated (~0.5% of total model weights).
+LoRA Efficiency: The parameter-efficient fine-tuning approach worked exactly as intended โ the model adapted to the bug-fixing task within minutes on a T4 GPU, with only a small fraction of parameters updated (~0.5% of total model weights).

 Instruction Template Consistency: Adopting a structured prompt format (Instruction / Input / Response) significantly improved the model's ability to follow the task correctly at inference time, compared to unstructured prompting.